McGill University, MArch

 Durban, KwaZulu-Natal, South Africa

-Annheliza has been with Studio Rick Joy since 2016.
-As an experienced project manager, she has worked on all phases of the architectural process and has overseen numerous schemes through construction.
+Annheliza is an experienced project manager, she works on all phases of the architectural process and has overseen numerous schemes through construction.
 She is also involved in the general management of the studio.

 Her passion to lead encourages streamlined systems which result in efficiency and a designed product of the highest quality strongly rooted in the studio’s core values.
 As a mentor she enjoys promoting office operations that support team participation and learning from active construction sites.